Program educational objectives

 - Communicate verbally in the context of effective presentations.

 - Generate formal technical reports.

-SO 4.
-An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes.
+- An ability to conduct standard tests, measurements, and experiments and to analyze and interpret the results to improve processes.

 - Conduct experiments and collect data.